scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-You shroud a 4x4 area in a consuming darkness, extinguishing mundane light.
-Any creatures inside the darkness or when they enter make a Stamina save against your spellcasting, becoming blind until the end of their next turn on fail.
+You shroud a 4x4 area centered on a point in range in a consuming darkness, extinguishing mundane light.
+Any creatures inside the darkness or entering for the first time make a Stamina save against your spellcasting, becoming blind until the end of their next turn on fail.
 If a creature is maintaining a _Light_ spell inside the darkness they must make a spellcasting roll against your spellcasting, ending the spell on fail.

 The area of the darkness increases by 2 for every level above 3rd.